Near Weston-super-Mare, North Somerset BS29 6 NA. Zone B. Signposted off A371 to Weston.

 |1963||notified as a geological and biological Site of Special Scientific Interest.|

-Banwell's Bone Caves were once more visited than nearby Cheddar Caves, which are now the famous show caves of the area.
-The caves are located on private property on the western end of Banwell hill, a property once owned by Dr George Henry Law, Lord Bishop of Bath and Wells, and lord of the manor of Banwell.
-He and the then vicar of Banwell, Dr Randolph, needed funds for a charity school which had just been opened in Banwell, and they had the idea to use the fees of guided tours into the cave for this purpose.
+The Banwell Bone Caves were once more popular than nearby Cheddar Caves, which are now the most famous show caves of the area.
+The caves are located on private property on the western end of Banwell hill, a property once owned by Dr George Henry Law (*1761-✝1845), Lord Bishop of Bath and Wells, and lord of the manor of Banwell.
+The vicar of Banwell, Dr Randolph, needed funds for a charity school which had just been opened in Banwell, and he had the idea to use the fees of guided tours into the cave for this purpose.
+The Bishop and the vicar, planning a show cave, saw the need of an easier access, the vertical shaft was too dangerous.
+A fissure lower down the hill, which ran in the direction of the cave, was explored, and after some excavations the fissure widened and opened into another cave.
+This one was even more extraordinary than the first one: it contained bones.
+The floor was covered by more than a metre of bones of prehistoric animals, so the cave was named Bone Cave.
 Bishop Law developed the site, near the entrance to the caves he erected some stones similar to a druidical circle and he laid out the park.
 The cottage, built in 1827, was used to accommodate distinguished guests.
+The discovery became a national sensation, mainly because of the skull of a great cave lion, which was said to be the best specimen ever found in Britain.
+As typical for the era the bones were sorted and stacked neatly against the wall of the cave.

-The farmer William Beard from Banwell was self-educated and had read about the discovery of prehistoric animals' remains in various parts of Great Britain.
+The retired farmer William Beard from Banwell was self-educated and had read about the discovery of prehistoric animals' remains in various parts of Great Britain.
 It was the era of Professor Buckland from Oxford, who talked about the bones of extinct animals which were used to explore the story of life on Earth.
-At this time, the general theory about bones in caves was that they were of diluvial origin, meaning they were the result of the flood descrobed in the Bible.
+At this time, the general theory about bones in caves was that they were of diluvial origin, meaning they were the result of the flood described in the Bible.
 Buckland now had the idea that the bones could be the result of natural processes and tell us about the situation many thousand years ago.

-At that time the area was mined for lead on various locations.
+At that time the area was mined for lead and other resources on various locations.
 William Beard had heard lead-miners talking of a huge cavern they had struck on Banwell hill, and guessed it could be of importance.
 John Webb, an old miner, showed him the spot where the shaft had been sunk many years before.
-William Beard and the miner Colman removed some 35m of debris and discovered a natural cave.
-The discovery became a national sensation, mainly because of the skull of a great cave lion, which was said to be the best specimen ever found in Britain.
-As typical for the era the bones were sorted and stacked neatly against the wall of the cave.
+William Beard and the miner Colman removed some 35 m of debris and discovered a natural cave.
+The newly discovered cave was a single huge chamber, 35 m long, 10 m high and 20 m wide.
+It contained fine speleothems, stalactites and stalagmites, with a floor of huge rocks covered by stalagmites, which was called Stalactite Cave.

+When the Bishop and Vicar saw the problem of the dangerous entrance, William Beard suggested to build a horizontal tunnel into the cave.
+The accidental discovery of the Bone Cave fulfilled his original dream of discovering bones, as described by Professor Buckland.
 The finest specimens were removed by Beard who became the official guide.
 He received the parties when they arrived, guided them through Bone Cavern explaining how the discovery was made.
 Then he proceeded to the Stalactite Cavern which was reached down a crude flight of steps.
 Highlight was a huge stalagmite known as The Bishop's Chair, which resembled the ancient stone crowning chair at Winchester Cathedral.
 Returning from the cave the parties rested at the summer house, then walked across the hill to Winthill, to the cottage of Beard.
 Here he had collections of speleothems and bones.
 The massive cabinets also contained bones from the Hutton, Sandford and Uphill caves, which Beard had also explored.

 After the discovery of the caves, Beard read every line available about palaeontology.
 He became remarkably informed and so after some time the Bishop started to call him Professor.
-This title sticked, although Beard never visited university.
+This title stuck, although Beard never visited an university.
 Beard became almost a national personality, obviously because he guided many distinguished visitors into the caves.